grafana/loki/docs/sources/clients/promtail/troubleshooting.md

 Additions will be highlighted in green, modifications in yellow, and removals in red.

-If no changes are applied during a stage, that is usually an indication of a misconfiguration or undesired behaviour.
+If no changes are applied during a stage, that is usually an indication of a misconfiguration or undesired behavior.

 **Note**: the `--inspect` flag should _not_ be used in production.